 Agricultural Systems Management (ASM) students pursue an Associate of Science degree that prepares them to enroll in a Bachelor of Science degree program at The Ohio State University.
+See the link at the right for the course sequence / curriculum.

 Students in this program take courses in the fundamentals of agricultural machinery and machinery management, soil and water systems, and agricultural buildings and facilities.
 Supporting these areas are specialized classes in small engines, metal fabrication, and wood and concrete construction.